Gay travel and holidays - how we make it easy

-Most of Europe's cities and resorts will have a good range of exclusively-gay hotels, B&Bs and guesthouses catering to those who really want to 'let their hair down' when they travel and be with like-minded holiday makers.
-But increasingly, with gay travel on the rise, mainstream hotels, bed and breakfasts and guesthouses in Europe are making their non-straight guests feel more comfortable.
+Most of Europe's cities and resorts will have a good range of exclusively-queer hotels, B&Bs and guesthouses catering to those who really want to 'let their hair down' when they travel and be with like-minded holiday makers.
+But increasingly, with this travel market on the rise, mainstream hotels, bed and breakfasts and guesthouses in Europe are making their non-straight guests feel more comfortable.
 Hotels are less likely than they were to give same-sex couples two single beds.
-Concierges are more likely to know where the nearest gay bars are.
+Concierges are more likely to know where the nearest bars are.
 And the attitudes of straight guests is also more positive, as gay travel becomes more accepted.

-That said, gay-only accommodation still remains quite popular.
+That said, homo-only accommodation still remains quite popular.
 A lot of travellers seem to like to spend at least one of their holidays a year in the company of other like-minded men or women.
 Most of these exclusively-gay hotels are small.
 Except for the Hotel Axel chain (Barcelona and Berlin), most comprises of either guesthouses or B&Bs.
 And most are located along the Mediterranean - summer properties with pools dotted along the Spanish and Portuguese coasts, the Canary, Balearic and Greek islands, and along the southern coast of France.

 The ‘Gay Holiday’ comes of age

 Today, a ‘gay holiday’ means going on a cruise with 3000 other revellers.
 Or travelling to a pride event or clubbing weekend.
-It means joining a tour of the Greek Isles, where you and your fellow travellers island hop, trek around ancient ruins and bop the night away in a gay bar in Mykonos.
+It means joining a tour of the Greek Isles, where you and your fellow travellers island hop, trek around ancient ruins and bop the night away in a bar in Mykonos.
 Our communiuty, it seems, are enjoying holidaying with other like-minded people - and they’re doing it more often and in greater numbers than ever before.
-Atlantis Gay Cruises now carry over 5,000 men across the high seas - with two separate cruises each summer now in Europe alone.
-River boat gay cruises are also increasingly popular within the travel sector, plying up the Rhine, Rhône and Danube while their passengers sip chilled rosé and admire the passing castles.
+Atlantis Cruises now carry over 5,000 men across the high seas - with two separate cruises each summer now in Europe alone.
+River boat cruises are also increasingly popular within the travel sector, plying up the Rhine, Rhône and Danube while their passengers sip chilled rosé and admire the passing castles.
 For the circuit crowd, Europe’s huge clubbing brands such as Circuit, WE, La Démence and Matinée now organise massive clubbing weekends - from London to Madrid to Ibiza - replete with outdoor beach and pool parties, laser shows and the world’s top DJs.

-A lot of the Gay Tours and Gay Cruises organised within Europe originate in the USA - with travel tour operators such as Pied Piper, Brand G, Aquafest and Olivia shipping thousands of Americans over the Atlantic to enjoy the delights of a culinary tour of Tuscany, a wine-tasting trip through France or a cruise through the turquoise waters of Greece and Turkey.
-Still mostly childless - gay travellers have the money and time to get away on organised tours and cruises of a week or two.
+A lot of the LGBT Tours and Cruises organised within Europe originate in the USA - with travel tour operators such as Pied Piper, Brand G, Aquafest and Olivia shipping thousands of Americans over the Atlantic to enjoy the delights of a culinary tour of Tuscany, a wine-tasting trip through France or a cruise through the turquoise waters of Greece and Turkey.
+Still mostly childless - LGBT travellers have the money and time to get away on organised tours and cruises of a week or two.
 And what better way to heighten the experience than to share it with like-minded, friendly travel companions?
-The ‘en mass’ element of cruises and tours also ensures a party atmosphere at every stop - a gay cruise pulling in to a port such as Malaga can transform the town’s gay bars for the night - filling them with literally thousands of happy (and horny) holiday-makers.
-The events and parties organised around gay cruises and gay tours also help to make the experience all the more fun.
+The ‘en mass’ element of cruises and tours also ensures a party atmosphere at every stop - a cruise pulling in to a port such as Malaga can transform the town’s bars for the night - filling them with literally thousands of happy (and horny) holiday-makers.
+The events and parties organised around cruises and tours also help to make the experience all the more fun.

-But gay-only cruises and tours aren’t the only travel options available.
+But cruises and tours aren’t the only travel options available.
 A growing number of ‘gay groups’ are organised on cruises.
 This allows a tour operator to put a relatively small group of travellers together (10-50 say) and then book them on an otherwise ‘mainstream’ cruise.
-With the number of gay-only cruises relatively limited, this allows you to get a similar community experience on a much wider range of cruises.
+With the number of exclusively homosexual cruises relatively limited, this allows you to get a similar community experience on a much wider range of cruises.
 Pied Piper, for example, organise such groups on a cruise around the Greek Isles.
-They then organise a number of dinners, parties and outings for the group, while ensuring they also have plenty of time to be alone or mix with other heterosexual guests should they want to.
+They then organise a number of dinners, parties and outings for the group, while ensuring they also have plenty of time to be alone or mix with other straight guests should they want to.

-Gay holidays are also now being organised within Europe.
-There are now 8-10 gay ‘Ski Weeks’ organised each winter in France Switzerland and Austria, each offering plenty of skiing plus fun après-ski activities such as club nights, dinners and spa outings.
+'Pink holidays' are also now being organised within Europe.
+There are now 8-10 men's ‘Ski Weeks’ organised each winter in France Switzerland and Austria, each offering plenty of skiing plus fun après-ski activities such as club nights, dinners and spa outings.
 Pink Iceland organise a week of fun and games amongst the steamy spas and volcanoes of Iceland each year.
-And a number of gay weeks in the sun have popped up in recent years, from a Club Med vacation near Nice to a week in the sun in Tel Aviv and on Rhodes.
+And a number of organised weeks in the sun have popped up in recent years, from a Club Med vacation near Nice to a week in the sun in Tel Aviv and on Rhodes.

-Who are Gay Welcome?
+Who are we?

 .
 Their mission is to make gay travel, to and within Europe, as easy and fun as possible for people.
-GETA is totally independent of big hotel chains, so you can confident that all the travel reviews and articles on our website are unbiased.
+The organisation is totally independent of big hotel chains, so you can confident that all the travel reviews and articles on our website are unbiased.
 Should you have any feedback on the site, or want any information on gay travel within Europe, please don’t hesitate to contact us.
 If you work in the gay travel industry, then why not join GETA